-Auditory Processing disorder involves deficits in the way a person hears and interprets the world.
-In fact, up to 50% of people diagnosed with ADHD don’t have ADHD at all.
-This is why at CTS we are committed to ensuring every child gets a correct diagnosis and the appropriate treatment – so he or she can go on to live a full and successful life.
+In fact, up to 50% of people diagnosed with ADHD possibly don’t have ADHD at all.
+This is why at CTS we are committed to ensuring every individual gets a correct diagnosis and the appropriate treatment – so he or she can go on to live a full and successful life.

 ADHD (Attention-Deficit/Hyperactivity Disorder) is a term you’ve likely heard thrown around when child behavior is discussed.
 Perhaps a teacher or school counselor has even suggested that your child displays some of the hallmark symptoms of ADHD – a label no parent wants to be applied to their child.

 What you probably haven’t heard about as frequently is something called Executive Function Disorder (EFD).
 In fact, ADHD not only involves being easily distracted, but also affects motivation to begin and complete tasks that are not their choice.
 Tasks of an individual’s choosing can elicit hyper focus with difficulty switching gears to be a flexible thinker.
 ADHD can involves racing thoughts but it also creates slow responses which causes weaknesses in other Executive Function skills.
 Calm focused attention is only one component of Executive Function skills.
 Most often individuals with ADHD have underlying weaknesses in multi sensory processing.